-Ocho Rios, a lively cruise port located on the north coast of Jamaica, known for picture perfect white-sand beaches, turquoise waters and lush landscape, is a gateway to Jamaica`s most iconic attractions.
-“Ochi” as it is called, famous for its well-known Dunn’s River Falls and Dolphin Cove, has got plenty of hidden treasures besides.
+Ocho Rios, a lively cruise port located on the north coast of Jamaica, is known for picture-perfect white-sand beaches, turquoise waters and lush landscape.
+This port town is a gateway to unique things to do in Jamaica.
+“Ochi” as it is called, is undoubtedly famous for its well-known Dunn’s River Falls and Dolphin Cove.
+However, it has got plenty of iconic treasures besides.

-Jamaica’s northern coast offers a variety of alternatives to spending day on a beach.
-Head into the mountains and rainforest for birdwatching and hiking, raft down the river, or explore breath-taking natural waterfalls.
+Jamaica’s northern coast offers a variety of alternatives to spending a day on a beach, though.
+Head into the mountains and rainforest for birdwatching and also hiking, raft down the river or explore breath-taking natural waterfalls.
 A relaxed vibe with zero hustle is a refreshing change to Ocho Rios, Jamaica’s most popular holiday destination.

-Deciding what to see and do in Ocho Rios depends on how much time you have (hope you have more than just a day).
-If you are short on time, make sure you check out our blog post Things to do in Ocho Rios.
+Deciding what to see and do in Ocho Rios depends on how much time you have.
+We hope you have more than just a day, though.
+If you are short on time, make sure you check out our blog post Unmissable Things to do in Ocho Rios.
 If you are wondering where to stay in Ocho Rios, see our blog post Staying at The Club Hotel Riu Ocho Rios.

-For a taste of the “real Jamaica”, head away from on the beaten track Ocho Rios in the north.
-The following list takes you along the most stunning spots in the northern coast.
-Here are the best things you shouldn`t miss out when visiting Jamaica!
+For a taste of the “real Jamaica”, head away from on the-beaten-track Ocho Rios in the north.
+The following list takes you along the most stunning spots on the northern coast.
+Here are the unique things you should not miss out when visiting Jamaica!

-Luminous Lagoon, a home to a natural phenomenon known as bioluminescence, is one of only few places in the world where you may witness such a phenomenon.
-Swimming in the lagoon full of millions of harmless microscopic organisms that sparkles when disturbed, is definitely bucket-list worthy experience not to be missed while in Ocho Rios.
+The luminous lagoon is home to a natural phenomenon known as bioluminescence.
+It is one of only a few places in the world where you may witness such an event.
+Swimming in the lagoon full of millions of harmless microscopic organisms that sparkles when disturbed is definitely a bucket-list worthy experience not to be missed while in Ocho Rios.

 GOOD TO KNOW:

-- Don`t forget to bring your water shoes as the water at the lagoon is not very deep (about 3 – 4 feet) and the bottom of the bay is covered in several feet of mud.
+- also don’t forget to bring your water shoes as the water at the lagoon is not very deep (about 3 – 4 feet) and the bottom of the bay is covered in several feet of mud.

-- Video and photographs are very difficult to capture, enjoy swimming in glow-in-the-dark-lagoon and create memories that will last a lifetime
+- video and photographs are tough to capture, enjoy swimming in glow-in-the-dark-lagoon and create memories that will last lifetime

 Desperate for a day at the secluded beach surrounded by lush vegetation?
-If yes was your answer, head away from Ocho Rios to the northwest shore of Jamaica in the parish of Portland and discover serene place called Frenchman’s Cove.
+If yes was your answer, head away from Ocho Rios to the northwest shore of Jamaica in the parish of Portland and discover a serene place called Frenchman’s Cove.

 Frenchman’s Cove, considered as one of the most beautiful beaches by luxury travel magazine Conde Nast Traveller, is undoubtedly a unique thing see in Jamaica.

 GOOD TO KNOW:

-- Drinks and lunch are served on the beach
+- drinks and lunch are also served on the beach

-- There are lounge chairs and/or dining tables and chairs for a small rental fee
+- there are also lounge chairs and/or dining tables and chairs for a small rental fee

-Save your time for the trip to the northwest shore of Jamaica in the parish of Portland.
-This secluded corner of the island is home to Jamaica’s largest underground spring fed lagoon.
-One of the top beauty spots in Jamaica might look familiar to you.
-Made famous by a Brooke Shields unforgettable movie “The Blue Lagoon”.
-It is essential to note that this is not a formal tourist attraction is definitely unmissable place while in Jamaica.
+After that, save your time for the trip to the northwest shore of Jamaica in the parish of Portland.
+This secluded corner of the island is home to Jamaica’s largest underground spring-fed lagoon.
+On first glance, one of the top beauty spots in Jamaica might look familiar to you.
+It is famous due to Brooke Shields’s unforgettable movie “The Blue Lagoon”.
+It is essential to note that this is not a formal tourist attraction.
+However, it is definitely a unique place while in Jamaica.

-Located in a protected cove along the coast, is a rare find in Jamaica, indeed.
+Blue Lagoon, located in a protected cove along the coast, is a rare find in Jamaica, indeed.
 The lagoon, surrounded by lush green vegetation, is fed by underground fresh mineral spring.
-Moreover, the lagoon opened to the Caribbean Sea has varying temperatures due to the mixing of warm seawater and the icy cold water supply from underground springs.
+Moreover, the lagoon opened to the Caribbean Sea has varying temperatures.
+It is due to the mixing of warm seawater and the icy cold water supply from underground springs.

-The popularity of “The Blue Lagoon” movie changed the lagoon’s name, but some locals might still refer to it as Blue Hole.
+Even though the popularity of “The Blue Lagoon” movie changed the lagoon’s name, some locals might still refer to it as Blue Hole.

 Water temperatures vary in the Blue Lagoon.
-Swimming in the lagoon with a mix of fresh spring water and warm salt water is a quite an experience.
+Swimming in the lagoon with a mix of fresh spring water and warm salt water is also a unique experience.

-One of the most striking things about the lagoon is the way how the lagoon changes its colours during the day.
-The Blue Lagoon is undoubtedly famous for its wide range of blue shades, the water in this stunning lagoon might change during your boat ride from royal blue to intense emerald, depending on the way the sun shines upon the surface.
+One of the most striking things about the lagoon is the way how it changes its colours during the day.
+The Blue Lagoon is undoubtedly famous for its wide range of blue shades.
+The watercolour in this stunning lagoon might vary during your boat ride – from royal blue to intense emerald, depending on the way the sun shines upon the surface.

 With the moving over of sun, the water in the lagoon changes its colours from royal blue intense emerald.

-At one time, the Blue Lagoon was considered to be bottomless with a mysterious dragon living there, but divers found out that the lagoon does have a bottom at a depth of about 180 to 200 feet (54 -60 metres).
+At one time, the Blue Lagoon was considered to be bottomless with a mysterious dragon living there.
+However, divers found out that the lagoon does have a bottom at a depth of about 180 to 200 feet (54 -60 metres).
 The deep blue water of the lagoon is a paradise for the divers.

-The Blue Lagoon with its natural beauty is an unforgettable place favourite between backpackers, adventurous couples and locals alike.
+The Blue Lagoon, with its natural beauty, is undoubtedly a unique place favourite between backpackers, adventurous couples and locals alike.
 Both tourists and locals enjoy activities such as swimming, rafting, snorkelling, diving, kayaking or soaking up some sun on the lagoon’s small beach.
-Bear in mind that there is not much around (amenities, places to dine), but the relaxing atmosphere is certainly worth it.
+Bear in mind that there is not much around (amenities, places to dine), but the relaxing atmosphere is undoubtedly worth it.

 GOOD TO KNOW: